-Waking up, you already feel tension just thinking about your day.
+Waking up, you already feel tension & anxiety just thinking about your day.
 You can’t believe this is all there is to life.
 Everything irritates you . . . your boss. . . co-workers. . . other drivers.
-You are burned out, can’t sleep well, and cannot control the intrusive thoughts even though you have no intention of acting on them.
-You want to escape.
+You are burned out, can’t sleep well, can’t control intrusive thoughts, and you want to escape.

 Neurofeedback is conducted in school systems, drug and alcohol treatment centers, physical rehab centers, and even professional sports teams have their own neurofeedback provider.

 - ADD / ADHD (attention-deficit/hyperactivity disorder)

 - Brain overwhelm

 - Mood disorders